World Health Day: Themes of World Health Days

-2006: Working together for health
+2006: working together for health

-In 2006, World Health Day was devoted to the health workforce crisis, or chronic shortages of health workers around the world due to decades of underinvestment in their education, training, salaries, working environment and management.
+In 2006, World Health Day was devoted to the health workforce crisis, or chronic shortages of health workers around the world due to decades of under investment in their education, training, salaries, working environment and management.
 The day was also meant to celebrate individual health workers – the people who provide health care to those who need it, in other words those at the heart of health systems.

 The Day also marked the launch of the WHO's World Health Report 2006, which focused on the same theme.
 The report contained an assessment of the current crisis in the global health workforce, revealing an estimated shortage of almost 4.3 million physicians, midwives, nurses and other health care providers worldwide, and further proposed a series of actions for countries and the international community to tackle it.